paolonappi/pn-maven-exercise-001/README.md

 Precondition

-1. Maven is installed on your machine, you should able to invoke mvn -version using your shell
+1. Maven is installed on your machine, you should able to invoke "mvn -version" command using your shell

 2. You have read the https://maven.apache.org/what-is-maven.html